Steerlab/luciole/README.md

 ## About the API

-You have to write tests in a Gleam file with a name ending in "_test.gleam".
-Each test file should contain only one test at top-level and can contain any number of nested `describe` and `it`.
-A `describe` can contain other `describe` or `it`, and an `it` can only contain the test body.
+Your tests should be written in Gleam files with name ending in "_cy.gleam", and located in the folder `test/cy` of your Gleam project.
+Each test file should contain only one test at top-level.
+This test is composed of any number of nested `describe` and `it`, and at least one `it`.
+A `describe` can contain other `describe` and `it`.
+An `it` can only contain the test body.

 Those formats are correct: ✅
 - `it(body)`: one `it` at top-level